clavia96/Scripting_class/README.md

 Classified_LTRs.gff3                    LTRs domain annotation in 'gff3' format

 ```
-If you are not able to run this script see the directory Example Scripts for example output.
+If you are not able to run this script see the directory "Example Scripts" for example output.

 ### Test-Files ###

-To test this script, user can use the test.nonLTR.fasta or the Arabidopsis genome file.
+To test this script, user can use the test.noLTR.fasta or the Arabidopsis genome file.

 The test.noLTR.fasta is a genome without LTR-RT while Arabidopsis thaliana genome contains LTR-RT.

 ### Citations ###